-You could block yourself (and all others) from using in-band-management (managing through the data ports) if you do one of the following:
+You could block yourself (and all others) from managing the Switch if you do one of the following:

 - 1 Delete the management VLAN (default is VLAN 1). - 2 Delete all port-based VLANs with the CPU port as a member.
-The "CPU port" is the management port of the Switch. - 3 Filter all traffic to the CPU port. - 4 Disable all ports. - 5 Misconfigure the text configuration file.
+The "CPU port" is the management port of the Switch. - 3 Filter all traffic to the CPU port. - 4 Disable all ports. - 5 Misconfigure the text configuration file. - 6 Forget the password and/or IP address.

-- 6 Forget the password and/or IP address. - 7 Prevent all services from accessing the Switch. - 8 Change a service port number but forget it. - 9 You forgot to log out of the Switch from a computer before logging in again on another computer.
+- 7 Prevent all services from accessing the Switch. - 8 Change a service port number but forget it. - 9 You forgot to log out of the Switch from a computer before logging in again on another computer.